syncfusion-content/javascript-docs/js/OlapClient/Data-Binding.md

 **List of Dependency Libraries**

-Next we need to add the below mentioned dependency libraries into your Web Application.
-These libraries could be found in GAC (Global Assembly Cache) in your machine.
+Next, add the following dependency libraries into your Web Application.
+You can find these libraries in GAC (Global Assembly Cache) in your machine.

 To add them to your Web Application, right-click on **References** in Solution Explorer and select **Add Reference**.
-Now in the **Reference Manager** dialog, under **Assemblies > Extension**, the below mentioned Syncfusion libraries are found.
+Now, in the **Reference Manager** dialog, under **Assemblies > Extension**, the following Syncfusion libraries are found.

->**NOTE: If you have installed any version of SQL Server Analysis Service (SSAS) or Microsoft ADOMD.NET utility, then the location of Microsoft.AnalysisServices.AdomdClient library is [system drive:\Program Files (x86)\Microsoft.NET\ADOMD.NET]**
+>**NOTE: When you have installed any version of SQL Server Analysis Service (SSAS) or Microsoft ADOMD.NET utility, then the location of Microsoft.AnalysisServices.AdomdClient library is [system drive:\Program Files (x86)\Microsoft.NET\ADOMD.NET]**

 * Microsoft.AnalysisServices.AdomdClient.dll
 * Syncfusion.Compression.Base.dll